Fair Wear & Tear Cars Guide

 The BVRLA's Fair Wear and Tear Guides provide an industry standard for every aspect of the vehicle's condition on return to a leasing company.

-Fair wear and tear occur when normal usage causes deterioration to a vehicle.
+Fair wear and tear occur when normal usage causes deterioration to a business or personal lease vehicle.
 It is not to be confused with damage which occurs as a result of a specific event or series of events such as impact, inappropriate stowing of items, harsh treatment, negligent acts or omissions.

 The BVRLA produces three different Fair Wear and Tear Guides:

-The aim of the guides is to provide an industry-wide, accepted standard that defines fair wear and tear when vehicles are returned to a BVRLA member at the end of a lease or finance agreement.
+The guides aim is to provide an industry-wide, accepted standard that defines fair wear and tear when vehicles are returned to a BVRLA member at the end of a lease or finance agreement.
 The guides also provide advice for best practice in vehicle maintenance and upkeep that will prevent unacceptable wear and tear from occurring.
-Defines the industry standard at the return for every aspect of the vehicle's condition.

 For more information please visit the consumer advice page on the BVRLA website.